The annual AIC International Picnic is finally BACK!

-Following our March announcement, the ETA-IL system is currently operative as a pilot.
-This article provides a step-by-step guide on how to apply for the electronic travel authorization, along with important details about the pilot phases and the full launch timelines of the new system.
+Following our March announcement, the ETA-IL system is currently fully operative and mandatory.
+This article provides a step-by-step guide on how to apply for the electronic travel authorization to Israel.

-Under the new ETA-IL regulation, tourists from visa-exempt countries will need to obtain electronic travel authorization before traveling to Israel.
-Applications have to be submitted at least 72 hours before departure, but it is highly recommended to apply well in advance.
+Under the new ETA-IL regulation, tourists from visa-exempt countries must obtain electronic travel authorization before traveling to Israel.
+Applications should be submitted at least 72 hours before departure, but it is highly recommended to apply well in advance.
 If granted, the authorization will be valid for two years and can be used multiple times without reapplying.
-This system aims to reduce entry denials at the border and was scheduled to become mandatory on August, but was pushed back to January 2025.
+This system aims to reduce entry denials at the border and became mandatory on January 2025.

 Starting January 2025, citizens of visa-exempt countries who intend to visit Israel for up to 90 days, including minors of any age, must obtain an ETA-IL prior to traveling to Israel.
 This applies to arrivals by flight, sea, or land.